 Next time we will be looking at the second of the triumvirate of Technical Analysis of Stocks & Commodities (TASC) magazine’s optimized systems, the Optimized CCI (Commodity Channel Index).
 I did some work with CCI several years ago, so this will be fun to look at again.

 Thank you so much for reading.
-If you have any comments, suggestions, or just want to say ‘hi!’, please leave a comment below or reach us through the Contact form.
+If you have any comments, suggestions, or just want to say ‘hi!’, please leave a comment below.
 You can follow me on LinkedIn or Twitter (top of the page) and if you have not subscribed to our twice per month (no more, no less) newsletter, you can do so below.

 Trading System Result: FAIL